Diane F. Halpern

 Diane F. Halpern is an American psychologist and former president of the American Psychological Association (APA).
 She is Dean of Social Science at the Minerva Schools at KGI (Keck Graduate Institute) and also the McElwee Family Professor of Psychology at Claremont McKenna College.
-She is also past-president of the Western Psychological Association, The Society for the Teaching of Psychology, and the Division of General Psychology.
+She is also a former president of the Western Psychological Association, The Society for the Teaching of Psychology, and the Division of General Psychology.